Radiological Society of North America

 The Radiological Society of North America (RSNA) is a non-profit organization and an international society of radiologists, medical physicists and other medical imaging professionals representing 31 radiologic subspecialties from 145 countries around the world.
 Based in Oak Brook, Illinois, it was established in 1915.
-RSNA's organizational mission is to promote excellence in patient care and health care delivery through education, research and technologic innovation.

 The Society hosts an annual conference in Chicago and develops educational resources such as courses, workshops and webinars.
-RSNA also publishes five peer-reviewed radiology journals, offers quality improvement tools, sponsors research to advance quantitative imaging biomarkers, and conducts outreach to enhance radiology education and patient care in low-income and middle-income countries.
+RSNA also publishes six peer-reviewed radiology journals, offers quality improvement tools, sponsors research to advance quantitative imaging biomarkers, and conducts outreach to enhance radiology education and patient care in low-income and middle-income countries.

-RSNA Annual Meeting
+Annual meeting

 RSNA hosts the world's largest annual medical imaging conference, a five-day event starting the last Sunday of November at the McCormick Place convention center in Chicago.

-RSNA Journals
+Journals

-RSNA publishes five peer-reviewed journals: Radiology, offering radiology research and reviews; RadioGraphics, dedicated to continuing education in radiology; Radiology: Artificial Intelligence, highlights the emerging applications of machine learning and artificial intelligence in the field of imaging across multiple disciplines; Radiology: Cardiothoracic Imaging, emphasizes research advances and technical developments in medical imaging that drive cardiothoracic medicine; Radiology: Imaging Cancer, covers the best clinical and translational cancer imaging studies across organ systems and modalities, including leading-edge technological developments.
+RSNA publishes six peer-reviewed journals: Radiology, offering radiology research and reviews; RadioGraphics, dedicated to continuing education in radiology; Radiology: Artificial Intelligence, highlights the emerging applications of machine learning and artificial intelligence in the field of imaging across multiple disciplines; Radiology: Cardiothoracic Imaging, emphasizes research advances and technical developments in medical imaging that drive cardiothoracic medicine; Radiology: Imaging Cancer, covers the best clinical and translational cancer imaging studies across organ systems and modalities, including leading-edge technological developments; Radiology Advances, an open access journal focusing on the publication of a broad spectrum of high-quality international radiology and medical imaging research.

-The RSNA journals are supported by a strong social media presence on Facebook, Twitter and Instagram.

-RSNA Case Collection
+Case Collection

-RSNA Case Collection is an online resource of clinical cases intended to be used as an education and point-of-care tool.
-Developed by and created for radiologists, RSNA Case Collection includes image-focused case reports from across radiology subspecialties, and consists of images, relevant patient information, final and differential diagnoses, case discussions and references.
-All cases will undergo careful peer review before they are assigned a DOI - allowing them to be fully citable.
+RSNA Case Collection is an online resource of clinical cases intended to be used as an educational tool.
+Developed by and created for radiologists, RSNA Case Collection includes image-focused case reports from across radiology subspecialties and consists of images, relevant patient information, final and differential diagnoses, case discussions and references.
+All cases undergo careful peer review before they are assigned a DOI - allowing them to be fully citable.

-RSNA's Case Collection is supported by an active Twitter presence.
+RSNA Case Collection is supported by an active presence on X (formerly Twitter).

-RSNA Imaging AI Certificate Program
+Imaging AI Certificate Program

 The RSNA Imaging AI Certificate program is a radiology-specific imaging AI certificate program that combines a case-based curriculum and on-demand learning with practical application.

-The program is for radiologists, radiology residents, physicists, data scientists and clinical researchers seeking foundational-level AI knowledge who want to learn how to safely evaluate, implement, use and monitor performance of AI-based tools for medical imaging.
+The program is for radiologists, radiology residents, physicists, data scientists and clinical researchers who want to learn how to safely evaluate, implement, use and monitor performance of AI-based tools for medical imaging.

-The Foundational Certificate course is the only course currently available within the program and the curriculum includes six modules.
-More advanced certificate courses will be available in the future.